 - Don’t think about the solutions at first, just think about what needs to be done better, faster or correctly.

 - Narrow down to one favorite idea you would like explore.

 - Make it into a question you want answered.

 - Start researching the history of this problem, and what research has already been done on the topic.

-- Write a report about the problem.
+- Write a short report about the problem.
 Explain what you learned.
 This will become your “background research” for your display board.

 - Write an introduction, telling us why you are interested in this problem and what you will do.